14 Top Things to Do in Winter in Idaho

 Rugged mountains, wild rivers, and thermal hot springs make Idaho an adventure mecca.
-This status doesn’t change come winter, and the snowy season offers new ways to enjoy the varied terrain.
+This status doesn't change come winter, and the snowy season offers new things to do to in the varied terrain.
 From skiing through powder to feeding a woodstove in a backcountry yurt, winter in Idaho is anything but stagnant.

-Major winter destinations like Sun Valley cater to every activity associated with snow.
-And like McCall and Stanley, other winter hot spots enable activities like hot spring soaking and attending a winter carnival.
+Major winter destinations like Sun Valley cater to snow sports.
+And like McCall and Stanley, other winter hot spots enable activities like soaking in hot spring and attending a winter carnival.
 And throughout Idaho state parks and national forests, thousands of miles of groomed trails enable winter exploration.

-To catch the seasonal spirit, several cities in Idaho put on extravagant winter events.
+Several cities in Idaho put on extravagant winter events to capture the seasonal spirit.
 The Winter Garden aGlow, at the Idaho Botanical Garden, lights up every season as a top thing to do in Boise in winter.
 Like the Idaho Potato Drop on New Year's Eve, other events in Boise also ring in the winter with energy and excitement.

 Looking for more ideas on the best events and places to visit during the colder months?
 Check out our list of the top things to do in winter in Idaho.

 1. Shred the Slopes at a Ski Resort